 Note: Special rules may apply to the maximum time frame for a school's determination that a student withdrew from a non-term-based or nonstandard term-based program offered in modules.
-See the subheading Withdrawal from a Credit Hour Program Offered in Modules in this subsection for more information.
+See the subheading Withdrawal from a Credit-Hour Program Offered in Modules in this subsection for more information.

-PROPOSED LANGUAGE - COMMON BULLETIN:

-Modules and Return of Title IV Funds
+PROPOSED LANGUAGE - COMMON BULLETIN: Return of Title IV Funds and Modules

-The Common Manual has been revised to provide the following clarifications with respect to the newest return of Title IV funds rules, as follows:
+The Common Manual has been revised to provide the following clarifications with respect to the newest return to Title IV (R2T4) rules, as follows:

-- Aligns Subsection 8.7.G regarding modular programs with existing Manual text in Subsection 6.3.F to clarify the treatment of a student who withdraws from and returns to a clock-hour program or a non-term-based credit-hour program offered in modules within 180 days. - Clarifies that for a term-based program offered in modules, if the student withdraws and misses only a portion of a module or modules during a term but re-enters within that period of enrollment or payment period, the school is not required to recalculate the student's award based on the student's attendance in only a portion of a module.
-The school must restore the student's original award, and is not required to adjust any award based on the student's attendance in only part of a module.
-If, however, the student withdraws and does not attend any portion of a module for which he or she was originally scheduled, the school must re-evaluate the student's cost of attendance based on the omitted module(s) and adjust the Title IV aid eligibility prior to awarding additional funds. - Clarifies that if the student who is enrolled in a program offered in modules withdraws and confirms at the time of withdrawal his or her intent to resume enrollment within the payment period or period of enrollment, as applicable, and, for a clock-hour or non-term-based credit-hour program, within 45 days of the date of withdrawal but fails to return, the withdrawal date is the last day of the student's recorded, eligible academic attendance if the school is considered to be "required to record attendance."
+- Adds language regarding the R2T4 requirement for a student enrolled in a clock-hour program or a non-term credit hour program who ceases enrollment in a term comprised of modules but resumes enrollment within 180 days. - Clarifies that for a term-based program of study offered in modules, if the student withdraws temporarily and misses only a portion of a module or modules during a term, but returns within that period of enrollment or payment period, the school is not required to recalculate the student's award.
+The school must re-award any funds that were returned and disburse any funds that were canceled.
+If, however, the student's change in enrollment status results in the student not attending an entire module for which he or she was originally scheduled, the school must re-evaluate the student's cost of attendance based on the omitted module(s) and adjust the Title IV aid eligibility prior to awarding additional funds. - Clarifies that if the student who is enrolled in a program offered in modules withdraws and confirms at the time of withdrawal his or her intent to resume enrollment within the payment period or period of enrollment (for a term-based program of study) or within 45 days of the date of withdrawal (for a clockhour or non-term credit hour program), but fails to return, the withdrawal date is the last day of the student's recorded, eligible academic attendance. - Clarifies that a student who ceases attendance in a credit-hour program offered in modules is not considered to have withdrawn if the school obtains written confirmation from the student at or close to the time of his or her withdrawal that the student will attend a subsequent module in the same program and payment period or period of enrollment, as applicable. - Provides new guidance that the school may not rely solely on the student's enrollment or registration in a subsequent module prior to his or her withdrawal as a statement of the student's intent to re-enroll unless the student registered for that subsequent module at the time he or she withdrew.

-- Clarifies that a student who ceases attendance in a credit-hour program offered in modules is not considered to have withdrawn if the school obtains written confirmation from the student at or close to the time of his or her withdrawal that the student will attend a subsequent module in the same program and payment period or period of enrollment, as applicable. - Provides new guidance that the school may not rely solely on the student's enrollment or registration in a subsequent module prior to his or her withdrawal as a statement of the student's intent to re-enroll unless the student registered for that subsequent module at the time he or she withdrew. - Clarifies that an administrative withdrawal is considered to be an exceptional circumstance beyond the student's control and that in this instance, the school must consider the withdrawal date to be no later than the first day of the period of nonattendance that resulted in the administrative withdrawal.
+Clarifies that an administrative withdrawal is considered to be an exceptional circumstance beyond the student's control and that in this instance, the school must consider the withdrawal date to be no later than the first day of the period of nonattendance that resulted in the administrative withdrawal.